German Horton Hunt Emory: Burial

 Burial Cross of Major German H. H. Emory, D.S.C.
 (1882–1918) in the Meuse-Argonne American Cemetery and Memorial, located east of the village of Romagne-sous-Montfaucon (Meuse), in France.

 Originally Major Emory was buried in a little courtyard in the demolished town of St. Juvin, a small wooden cross with his name, rank, regiment and date of death marking his resting place.
 At the time of his death he was just 36 years old.
 Later his body was moved and re-interred at the Meuse-Argonne American Cemetery and Memorial (also known as the Argonne American Cemetery), along with 14,245 other American comrades from the American Expeditionary Forces (AEF).
-Most lost their lives during the Meuse-Argonne Offensive, which was the largest battle in American military history, involving 1.2 million American troops and was the principal engagement of the United States in WW 1.
-It lasted from September 26 to the Armistice with Germany on November 11, 1918.
+Most lost their lives during the Meuse-Argonne Offensive, which was the largest battle in American military history, involving 1.2 million American troops and was the principal engagement of the United States in WW I. It lasted from September 26 to the Armistice with Germany on November 11, 1918.